Graded Hoare Logic and its Categorical Semantics: Loop Language and Graded Hoare Logic

 Thus, programs can be sequentially composed via $;$ with $\synSkip$ as the trivial program which acts as a unit to sequencing.
-An assignment $\synExp v {e_c}$ assigns `cell' expressions to a program variable $v$.
-Commands can be executed through the instruction $\synComm f$, executing this instruction yields some side effects but it does not return any value.
-Procedures can be executed through a similar instruction $\synProc v p$.
-However, they yield some side effect and they also return a value which is used to update $v$.
+An assignment $\synExp v {\exprc{}}$ assigns expressions to a program variable $v$.
+Commands can be executed through the instruction $\synComm c$ which yields some side effects but does not return any value.
+Procedures can be executed through a similar instruction $\synProc v p$ which yields some side effect but also returns a value which is used to update $v$.
 Finally, conditionals are guarded by a boolean expression $e_b$ and the iterations of a looping construct are given by a natural number expression $e_n$ (which is evaluated once at the beginning of the loop to determine the number of iterations).

 This language is rather standard, except for the treatment of commands and procedures of which we give some examples here. \begin{example} a simple example of a command is $\tick{}$, which yields as a side effect the recording of one `step' of computation.
-We will see how to use this command to reason about cost and relational cost.

-{\em Control Flow Information:} other two simple example of commands are $\cfTrue{}$ and $\cfFalse{}$, which yields as side effects the recording of either true or false.
-We will see how to use these commands to reason about control-flow security.
+{\em Control-Flow Information:} two other simple example of commands are $\cfTrue{}$ and $\cfFalse{}$, which yield as side effects the recording of either true or false to a log.
+A program can be augmented with these commands in its branches to give an account of a program's control flow.
+We will use these commands to reason about control-flow security in Example \ref{exm-syn:program-counter}.

-{\em Probability Distributions:} a simple example of a procedure is $gauss(x,y)$, which yields as side effect the introduction of new randomness in the program, and which returns a random sample from the Gaussian distribution with mean and variance specified by $x,y\in\Var$.
-We will see how to use this procedure to reason about probability of failure and about differential privacy. \end{example}
+{\em Probability Distributions:} a simple example of a procedure is $\texttt{Gauss}(x,y)$, which yields as a side effect the introduction of new randomness in the program, and which returns a random sample from the Gaussian distribution with mean and variance specified by $x,y\in\mctx$.
+We will see how to use this procedure to reason about probability of failure in Example \ref{exm:syntax-union-bound-logic}. \end{example}

-Concrete instances of \Lang{} typically include some conversion functions between the different data types $\sbool,\snat,\scell$ in $\Sigma$, e.g., so that programs can dynamically change the control flow depending on values in program variables.
-Similarly, in some instances we may consider program variables holding only natural numbers (as is common in CFG formulations of programs in static analysis) thus $\scell = \snat$.
-In other instances we may have a language that manipulates richer data types, e.g. real numbers, or lists, which we assume are all contained within $\scell$.
+Concrete instances of \Lang{} typically include conversion functions between the sorts in $\Sigma$, e.g., so that programs can dynamically change control flow depending on values of program variables.
+In other instances, we may have a language manipulating richer data types, e.g., reals or lists, and also procedures capturing higher-complexity computations, such as Ackermann functions.